vmware/nsx-container-plugin-operator/README.md

 ### Unsafe changes
 If CIDRs in `clusterNetwork` are already applied, it is unsafe to remove them.
-NSX NCP operator will fail to reconcile new configurations if it detects some existing network CIDRs are deleted.
+NSX NCP operator won't fail when it detects some existing network CIDRs are deleted, but the removal may cause unexpected issues.

 ## Contributing